lguez/NetCDF95/docs/installation.md

 - The Fortran compiler that was used to compile your installed NetCDF-Fortran library.
+- Git (optional, the easiest way to download NetCDF95).

-Under Ubuntu or Linux Mint, you can install all these dependencies with the following command:
+Under Ubuntu &ge; 20.04 or Linux Mint &ge; 20, you can install all these dependencies with the following command:

-	apt install libnetcdff-dev gfortran cmake
+	sudo apt install libnetcdff-dev gfortran cmake git

 ## Instructions